act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-standard-nav-a1b64e.md

 - The focus order in keyboard navigation is cyclical, not linear, meaning that the focus order will cycle to the first/last element when it moves away from the last/first element.
 - The Browser UI is part of the focus navigation cycle of the page.
+- This rule assumes that [Success Criterion 2.1.2 No keyboard trap][sc212] only requires navigation in one direction (either forward or backward), not both, and not a specific one.
+If [Success Criterion 2.1.2 No keyboard trap][sc212] requires to escape the trap in a specific way (e.g. forward [standard keyboard navigation](#standard-keyboard-navigation)), this rule may pass while the criterion is not satisfied.

 ## Accessibility Support

 There are no major accessibility support issues known for this rule.

 ## Background

-[Standard keyboard navigation](#standard-keyboard-navigation) can move focus both forward and backward.
-Therefore, cycling back to the browser UI can be done both by moving forward through the tab order and by moving backwards.
-It is not fully clear whether [Success Criterion 2.1.2 No keyboard trap][sc212] requires navigation in both directions.
-Therefore, to stay on the safe side, this rule does not constrain navigation direction.

 ### Bibliography